cwan-ucr/CoNTRO_CEV/README.md

 Thanks for the work [Distributed PPO for Traffic Light Control with Multi-Agent RL](https://github.com/maxbrenner-ai/Multi-Agent-Distributed-PPO-Traffc-light-control)!!!
 We developed based on this to achieve function of co-opitmization of traffic signal control and vehicle trajectory planning.
 In the meantime, we further developed the CPPO and IPPO to train the policy for traffic signal control.

-## Distributed PPO for Traffic Light Control with Multi-Agent RL
+## Distributed SAC for Traffic Light Control with Multi-Agent RL
-Uses a distributed version of the deep reinforcement learning algorithm [PPO](https://arxiv.org/abs/1707.06347) to control a grid of traffic lights for optimized traffic flow through the system.
+Uses a distributed version of the deep reinforcement learning algorithm [SAC](https://arxiv.org/pdf/1812.05905) to control a grid of traffic lights for optimized traffic flow through the system.
 The traffic enviornment is implemented in the realistic traffic simulation [SUMO](https://sumo.dlr.de/docs/index.html).
 Multi-agent RL (MARL) is implemented with each traffic light acting as a single agent.

 ### SUMO / Traci
 SUMO (**S**imulation of **U**rban **MO**bility) is a continuous road traffic simulation.
 [TraCI](Thttps://sumo.dlr.de/docs/TraCI.html) (**Tra**ffic **C**ontrol **I**nterface) connects to a SUMO simulation in a programming language (in this case Python) to allow for feeding inputs and recieving outputs.